 REMARK 5.3 Note that a continuous map $T_1 \rightarrow T_2$ is actually a functor in the opposite direction.
 This seemed so illogical to the participants in SGA 4 that they defined a continuous map $T_1 \rightarrow T_2$ to be a functor $Cat(T_1) \rightarrow Cat(T_2)$ preserving coverings.
 However, this conflicts with our intuition from topological spaces and was abandoned in the published version.
 Dictionary What we have called a topology is called a pre-topology in SGA 4.
-There they define a sieve (crible in French) to be a full subcategory containing with any object V, all objects of the category admitting a morphism to V. To give a topology on a category C is to give a set of sieves in $\mathbf{C}/U$ for each object U of C satisfying certain natural axioms (ib.
+There they define a sieve (crible in French) to be a full18 subcategory containing with any object V, all objects of the category admitting a morphism to V. To give a topology on a category C in the sense of SGA 4 is to give a set of sieves in C/U for each object U of C satisfying certain natural axioms (ib.
 II.1).
+In SGA 4 a site is defined to be a category with a topology in this sense.
 Let T be a site according to the definition at the start of this section.
-To any covering $\mathcal{U} = (U_i \to U){i \in I}$ one attaches the sieve $s(\mathcal{U})$ whose objects are those in Cat(T) admitting a morphism to one of the $U_i$ .
+To any covering $\mathcal{U} = (U_i \to U){i \in I}$ one attaches the sieve $s(\mathcal{U})$ whose objects are those in Cat(T) admitting a morphism to one of the U_i .
 The sieves arising from coverings define a topology in the sense of SGA 4.
-A topos is any category equivalent to the category of sheaves on a site.
-In SGA 4, p299, it is argued that toposes are the natural objects of study rather than sites.
-However, I shall not use the word again in these notes. &lt;sup>14This means that the Hom sets in the subcategory equal those in the ambient category.
-6 SHEAVES FOR THE ETALE TOPOLOGY Let X be a variety (or scheme).
-According to the general definition, a sheaf $\mathcal{F}$ on $X{\text{et}}$ is a contravariant functor $\text{Et}/X \rightarrow \text{Sets}$ (or Ab, or ...) such that (S): $$\mathcal{F}(U) \to \prod{i \in I} \mathcal{F}(U_i) \rightrightarrows \prod{(i,j) \in I \times I} \mathcal{F}(U_i \times_U U_j)$$ is exact for every $U \to X$ étale and every étale covering $(U_i \to U)$ .
+18This means that the Hom sets in the subcategory equal those in the ambient category.